'A culmination of the coursework'

 The only private sector internships that will count are in the Government Affairs offices of private corporations or political/campaign communications firms.

-There must be an analytical, research, evaluative, or policy-related focus to all internship.
+There must be an analytical, research, or policy focus to the internship.

-Example: Pure community service like tutoring refugees will not count but if you conduct an evaluation of the tutoring program in addition to doing some tutoring, that might count.
+Example: An internship solely focused on community service like tutoring or painting a school will not count but if you conduct an evaluation of the tutoring program in addition to doing some tutoring, that might count.

 - Experience in an office setting, working on a team, etc.